sib-swiss/enrichment-analysis-training/docs/exercises.md

     ```

-**Bonus**  In case you wish to run an over-representation analysis for several gene sets at once, instead of running several independent Fisher tests, you can use the enricher() function of the clusterProfiler package.
+In case you wish to run an over-representation analysis for several gene sets at once, instead of running several independent Fisher tests, you can use the `enricher()` function of the clusterProfiler package.
 This function allows you to perform an over-representation analysis of several gene sets at once, using an implementation of the hypergeometric test (a one-sided Fisher's exact test).
 Check out the help of the function: What arguments do you need to provide?

 Determine whether the genes up-regulated in NK cells are over-represented in 3 gene sets: the adaptive immune response gene set used above, another related to cell activation, and one un-related to immune cells (hair cell differentiation).